-We need to construct the quotient in some cases for an action of a perfect group scheme on a perfect scheme.
+We need to construct the quotient for an action of a perfect group scheme on a perfect scheme in some cases.
 In \cite{Se}, a perfect group variety is defined as a group object in the category of perfect varieties.

-\begin{lem} Let $H$ be a separated perfect pfp group scheme over $k$.
+\begin{lem} Let $H$ be a pfp perfect group scheme over $k$.
 Then there exists a smooth algebraic group $H_0$ over $k$ such that $H=H_0^\pf$. \end{lem} \begin{proof}A priori, $H$ is the perfection of a scheme of finite type over $k$.
-But as is shown in \cite[\S 1.4, Proposition 10]{Se}, $H$ is the perfection of a group scheme $H'$ of finite type over $k$.
+But as was shown in \cite[\S 1.4, Proposition 10]{Se}, $H$ is the perfection of a group scheme $H'$ of finite type over $k$.
 Let $H_0={H'}_{\on{red}}$ be the reduced subscheme.
 As $k$ is a perfect field, $H_0$ is closed subgroup scheme of $H'$ and is smooth.
 In addition, $H_0^\pf=H$. \end{proof}